St Agnes is a large village on the north coast of Cornwall about five miles north of Redruth and ten miles southwest of Newquay.

 1914: St Agnes Silver Band at Mithian Band of Hope (Photo: Caddy courtesy Geoff Osborne)

-St Agnes Town Band (bandmaster.
-Mr. H. Robins), and sports were also held for the younger children. …” (12 August 1915 – West Briton and Cornwall Advertiser)
+1915: St Agnes Town Band present at the Anniversary of Declaration.
+(12 August 1915 – West Briton and Cornwall Advertiser)

 1916 circa: St Agnes Town Band disbanded during WWI.

 1919 to 1923 or later: A Solomon, St Agnes Town Band MD.

 1919: St Agnes Town Band played at Mithian, Trevellas and Cross Coombe Peace Celebrations.
 (RCG 10th August 1919 pg 4)